klmnden/azure-docs.tr-tr/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

 ### <a name="add-private-properties"></a>Özel Özellikler ekleme

-Aşağıdaki özel özellikleri ad alanına TermLists, sınıf Program ekleyin.
+Aşağıdaki özel özellikleri ad TermLists, Program sınıfı ekleyin.

     /// <summary>
     /// The language of the terms in the term lists.